oils-for-unix/oils/doc/index.md

 ## Preliminaries

 - [Why Use Oil?](/why.html)  This document is on the home page.
+- [A Tour of the Oil Project](project-tour.html).
+It's a big project with several components to understand!
 - [INSTALL](INSTALL.html).
 How do I install Oil?
 This text file is also in the tarball.